reddyharikrishna/ProductCRUDSystem/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License [MIT](https://choosealicense.com/licenses/mit/)- see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License [MIT](https://choosealicense.com/licenses/mit/).